blarney-lang/actora/doc/ISA.md

 ## Return

-Pop address from return stack and jump to it.
-Also slide top stack element any number of places down the stack.
+Slide the top stack element down the stack by `dist` positions.
+The top two stack elements now contain the result and the return address.
+Now, pop these two elements, push the result, and jump to the return address.

 ```
 25          15